 The regional effort focuses on raising the growth potential of residents by creating opportunities for those long-affected by racial inequality by ensuring pathways for participation in the economy.

 Orlando, Fla. – Orlando’s business community signaled commitment to improve regional diversity, equity and inclusion (DEI) outcomes today by launching its “Take the Pledge” initiative.
-Seventy three CEOs and top executives added their companies’ names and joined the regional effort focused on raising the growth potential of residents by creating opportunities for those long-affected by racial inequality and ensuring pathways for participation in the economy.
+Close to 100 CEOs and top executives added their companies’ names and joined the regional effort focused on raising the growth potential of residents by creating opportunities for those long-affected by racial inequality and ensuring pathways for participation in the economy.

 To accomplish this, the Orlando Economic Partnership (the Partnership) engaged Orlando’s business leaders across varied industries and from diverse backgrounds including its board of directors, investors, and community partners to form a task force to address critical hurdles to achieving its mission of Broad-based Prosperity™.
 The task force, chaired by the Partnership Chair Elect Tony Jenkins, market president of Florida Blue, convened through the latter part of 2020.
 Jenkins brought decades of experience and leadership in the area of DEI.